brajeshwar/brajeshwar.github.io/_posts/2009/2009-06-10-mnp-for-mobile-phone-subscribers.md

----
-layout: post
-title: MNP for Mobile Phone Subscribers
+# MNP for Mobile Phone Subscribers
----

 Today, mobile phones have become inevitable in one's life.
 We've seen it grow from a mere luxury to now a necessity.
 The transformation in the lifestyle of we, the people is a major reason for this change.
 What started with a several bucks for incoming call has moved on to a plethora of plans which have free outgoing calls today.